 I’m a director with One Tenth Human, a theatre company producing science-inspired arts events.

-I’m also helping to organise the 5th year of the DotYork, York’s premier technology conference and a reliably interesting day out.
+I helped organise the 5th DotYork, York’s premier technology conference and a reliably interesting day out.

 Some things I did

 - 2018 Sold my company after building it up to 2400 customers & £3.3m revenue

 - 2015 Designed version 1 of Bytemark’s anonymous recruitment system

 - 2015 Talk: Fair Tax Mark - a perspective from small business at the Fair Tax Mark conference

 - 2012 Published first version of flexnbd, the network storage system that powers BigV

 - 2004 Talk: Getting the best from your server with User-Mode Linux at UKUUG Winter conference

 - 2003 Article: Dropping Windows with WineLib in Dr. Dobb’s Journal

 - 2002 Co-founded Bytemark with Peter Taphouse